oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/consume-share/consume-share.md

 ## Task 3: Discover Available Data Shares and Tables in the Share (Unnamed Option)

 To create a table on top of the data share share object, the recipient needs to get the list of the schemas and tables being shared.
-If this is a single time operation (provider will be used once), then it's easier to run the table function to get this list.
+If this is a single time operation (provider will be used once), then it's easier to run the `discover_available_tables` table function to get this list.

 1. Copy and paste the following query into your SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar.
 Substitute the value of the `endpoint` parameter with your own value.